 The Research Centre strives to have a positive impact on curriculum development, policy and practice in ways that best serve learners of all ages.
 We actively promote research that challenges reductionist views of curriculum, and is inclusive of previously omitted components of Canadian curricula.
-For example, we take seriously the Truth and Reconciliation Commission of Canada's Call to Action with respect to Education for Reconciliation.
+For example, we take seriously the Truth and Reconciliation Commission of Canada's Call to Action (PDF) with respect to Education for Reconciliation.

 The ICRCSP is committed to engaging researchers and other stakeholders to undertake research related to our purpose.
 See 'Join Us' to learn how you may become involved.
 We are governed by a Governing Board as set out by Western University's Senate, and advised by a Research Advisory Committee.